strontic/strontic.github.io/xcyclopedia/library/conhost.exe-8BF6C71EA86435DD8E206E5D4C5BEF85.md

 TITLE          Sets the window title for a CMD.EXE session.[K TREE           Graphically displays the directory structure of a drive or[K
                path.[K
+[K[?25h[25l

-TYPE           Displays the contents of a text file.[K VER            Displays the Windows version.[K
+[21;1HTYPE           Displays the contents of a text file.[K VER            Displays the Windows version.[K
 VERIFY         Tells Windows whether to verify that your files are written[K
                correctly to a disk.[K
-VOL            Displays a disk volume label and serial number.[K XCOPY          Copies files and directory trees.[K [K[?25h[25l

-[27;1HWMIC           Displays WMI information inside interactive command shell.[K [K
+VOL            Displays a disk volume label and serial number.[K XCOPY          Copies files and directory trees.[K WMIC           Displays WMI information inside interactive command shell.[K [K
 For more information on tools see the command-line reference in the online help.[K [K[?25h